secretstartups/handbook/business-technology/enterprise-applications/guides/coupa-virtual-cards/index.html.md

 - **How do I request an amount to increase the Virtual Card?**
    - Follow the same process as [How to do a Purchase Order Change Request](https://about.gitlab.com/handbook/business-technology/enterprise-applications/guides/coupa-guide/#how-to-do-a-purchase-order-change-request).
 Once the change request has been approved, the Virtual Card amount will be increased.

-- **How do I attached a receipt or invoice after the Purchase Order is issued?**
+- **How do I attached a receipt or invoice after Purchase Order is issued?**
    - Go to to your **Settings**.
    1. Navigate to **Activity**.
    1. Select **Charges**.